kerryguard/mommafinds/_posts/2019-02-04-newborn-essentials-kate-list.md

 ### THE GOOD

-+ Here are the 4 toys we have for Locke at 4 months, they're all pretty good - [grabby ball](https://amzn.to/2MRQY6a), [Sophie](https://amzn.to/2Dki3uA), Captain Calamari, the [Winkel](https://amzn.to/2MUqcKB)
++ Here are the 4 toys we have for baby at 4 months, they're all pretty good - [grabby ball](https://amzn.to/2MRQY6a), [Sophie](https://amzn.to/2Dki3uA), Captain Calamari, the [Winkel](https://amzn.to/2MUqcKB)
 + Soothers are weird - we have like 10 and he sometimes likes them and sometimes doesn't.
 The one thing he consistently likes is his [WubbaNub](https://amzn.to/2t9bDcZ) - it's easier for him to grab and hold in his mouth or pull out.
 Definitely ask for one of these we had to go through a million different kinds by the time he was 2.
 He loved them but different ones than all the other kids, seems like a personal preference thing on the part of the kiddo ;p
 + For the first 6 weeks an activity mat is nothing more than a place for them to lie comfortably. you can accomplish this with a nice blanket.
 But at about 8 weeks they suddenly notice that there is this *stuff* hovering over them and then they're SUPER excited about it.
-Currently Captain Calamari is hanging on our activity center and Locke loves it
+Currently Captain Calamari is hanging on our activity center and baby loves it
 + You don't need to get a fancy swing [like this one](https://amzn.to/2WONLJa) (ours was a hand-me down) but do get some sort of swing/chair.
 We have [this one](https://amzn.to/2Ggyqw8) as well and it's great because we put it on the couch or table ((Yes, I know you aren’t supposed to do this….) with us when we're trying to do something.
 Since we have the Mamaroo we didn't get a swing but I know folks who swear by ones like this.
 Babies really do fall asleep in these so you'll have a surprise 30 minutes to do something.
 Highly recommend.

 ---